fairdataihub/FAIRshare-Docs/docs/manage-accounts/connect-to-github.md

 We recommend using the [Connect with username](#connect-with-username) option since this will make sure that you have the correct scopes needed to make your repositories FAIR.
 :::

+#### Scopes

+Regardless of which option you choose, the following scopes will be requested from your GitHub account.
+An explanation of each scope is provided below.

+- `repo` - Grants full access to repositories, including private repositories.
+That includes read/write access to code, commit statuses, repository and organization projects.
+FAIRshare will need to be able to read and write to your repositories.
+- `user` - Grants read/write access to profile info only.
+FAIRshare will need to be able to read your information from your profile to fill in your information for the relevant metadata files.
+- `admin:org_hook` - Grants read and write access to organization hooks.
+Note: OAuth tokens ([connecting with username](#connect-with-username)) will only be able to perform these actions on organization hooks which were created by the OAuth App.
+[Personal access tokens](#connect-with-token) will only be able to perform these actions on organization hooks created by a user.
+- `admin:repo_hook` - Grants read and write access to repository hooks in public or private repositories.
+This scope is only requested by FAIRshare to create hooks on repositories for Zenodo or other data repository integration.

 ### Connect with username

 1. Click on the `Connect to GitHub` at the bottom right position of the card.